reynoso811/010921-pt-phase-1-project/RR_README.md

 ![Test](./images/20200707-114450-Ruppert-Film-Industry-1.jpg)

-# Moniterary Movie Industry Analysis
+# Monetary Movie Industry Analysis

 **Authors**: [Robert Reynoso](mailto:robert@birdstop.io)

 ## Overview

 This project is an analysis into the movie industry.
-More espefically analysing the monetery success of films, genres, and studios in the United States.
+More espefically analysing the monetary success of films with respect to genres, realease dates,and studios in the United States.

 ## Business Problem